hmac/kite/README.md

 # Kite

-> Ruby and Haskell have a baby
+> A small, strict, modern functional programming language.

 Kite is a statically typed, strict, purely functional programming language with full type inference.
 It's the core parts of Haskell with better ergonomics, an interpreter, native JS support and much better tooling.

-Kite targets the Ruby use case: web applications and scripts.
+Kite aims to be good for web applications and scripts.
 For teams building big Rails apps that are struggling with stability and productivity as their codebase grows, Kite should provide a compelling alternative.

-Kite is also intended to be a gateway drug to Haskell.
+Kite is also intended to be a gateway to Haskell.
 Migration from Kite to Haskell should be feasible.
 Kite is _not_ intended to replace Haskell.
 Its type system is much less powerful than GHC's and its performance will be much lower.
 If you're happy with Haskell then please stick with it!